History Degree (B.A.) with Teacher of History Licensure (5-12)

 Additional Graduation Requirements

-All students must meet the and complete a common core of studies, distributed among the different academic areas as detailed in the .
+All students must meet the and complete a general education or common core of studies, distributed among the different academic areas as detailed in or .